 In cases of this type, the cause is unknown.

-However, the seizures are believed to be caused by a lack of a particular group of chemicals (neurotransmitters) that are used to regulate electrical impulses in the brain.
+However, seizures are believed to be caused by a lack of a particular group of chemicals (neurotransmitters) used to regulate electrical impulses in the brain.

-Also, EEG irregularities similar to that of the patient are often seen among family members, even if they do not suffer from epilepsy, it is a kind of genetic mark.
+Also, EEG irregularities similar to that of the patient are often seen among family members; even if they do not have epilepsy, it is a genetic mark.

-New research has shown that certain cases of idiopathic epilepsy are clearly inherited, caused by chromosomal abnormalities.
+New research has shown that some instances of idiopathic epilepsy are inherited and caused by chromosomal abnormalities.